dj1ch/pwnagotchi-for-pi4/README.md

 https://pwnagotchi.ai/

 # Prerequisites
-- Must use 32 bit version of raspberry pi OS
+- Must use 32 bit version of raspberry pi OS(This includes the legacy and 32 bit version.
+Both the lite and desktop version work).

 - You have to install aircrack and wget, then reboot your system afterward